Amino (app): Guidelines

 If guidelines are broken, a leader may disable content or impose a warning, strike, or ban, depending on the severity of the infringement.
-A warning is a message informing the user that they have violated a guideline and may face worse punishment unless they change their behaviour.
+A warning is a message informing the user that they have violated a guideline and may face further punishment unless they change their behaviour.
 A strike will put the user in read-only mode for up to 24 hours; this mode prevents the user from posting, chatting, or interacting with posts in that community.
 A ban removes the user from the community.
 Team Amino can separately give strikes or bans across the entire platform.

+Controversies

+Inappropriate content and grooming

+In 2017, organizations in Argentina for the protection of minors reported inappropriate material on the app, ranging from pornography to material promoting suicide to underage users.
+In 2019, Abilene police in Texas released a statement that sexual predators were using Amino chat rooms to approach minors.
+In 2020, authorities from the Christian County in the state of Kentucky alerted parents about possible sexual predators on Amino.